jasonfrink/Cisco-Packet-Tracer-Set-Up/README.md

 ![image](https://github.com/user-attachments/assets/e9d1e5a0-ad74-426c-8442-306c4909772a)

 The network is configured and logically separated.
-Multiple PCs and VLANS can be added to this network using the steps outlined.
+Multiple PCs and VLANs can be added to this network using the steps outlined.